-Generator Safety Tips
+Generator Safety Tips:

 Portable generators can cause serious injury if not installed and used properly.
-Portable generators are not designed to be plugged into a normal power outlet.
-Doing so can send power back to the power lines which results in "backfeed" of thousands of volts, which can cause injury or death to neighbors or utility crewmen working on the lines far from your home, and damaging equipment in your or neighbors' homes.
+Portable Generators are not designed to be plugged into a normal power outlet.
+Doing so can send power back to the power lines which may increase the 'backfeed' to thousands of volts, injuring utilities crewmen working on the lines far from your home.

-- The ONLY safe way to hook up a generator to a house is to have a licensed electrician install a lockable open transition transfer switch. - The switch prevents dangerous backfeeds and transfers the power from utility lines to the generator. - The transfer switch should be outside near your electric meter. - Do not use a generator indoors or in a garage.
-It produces carbon monoxide, a deadly, odorless gas. - The generator should be in a dry, well-ventilated area such as under a carport or in an open shed. - Do not store gasoline indoors or try to refuel the generator while it is in use. - Know the output rating of your generator to keep from overloading it.
-Overloading may damage the appliances connected to the generator.
+The ONLY safe way to hook up a generator to a house is to have a licensed electrician install a transfer switch.

+The switch prevents dangerous backfeeds and transfers the power from utility lines to the generator.
+The transfer switch should be near your circuit breaker box.

+Do not use a generator indoors or in a garage.
+It produces Carbon Monoxide, a deadly, odorless gas.
+The generator should be in a dry, well-ventilated area, such as under a carport or in an open shed.

-Power Outage Considerations:
+Do not store gasoline indoors or try to refuel the generator while it is in use.

+Know the output rating of your generator to keep from overloading it.
+Doing so may damage the appliances connected to the generator.

+HUNTSVILLE UTILITIES ELECTRICITY • NATURAL GAS • WATER

+For further information installing a generator correctly, and other generator safety issues contact:

+Electric Engineering 535-1305 or 535-1370 or email eleceng@hsvutil.org

+Prevent Electrical Accidents During

+Outages:

-In spite of our efforts to maintain system reliability, power outages happen.
+In spite of our efforts to maintain reliability, power outages happen.
 Whether they are storm related or the result of an equipment failure, power outages happen and you should always be prepared for such events.

-- Keep flashlights with fresh batteries and/or light sticks readily accessible. - Some people prefer a more significant power source such as a generator. - If you chose the route of a generator, be aware that you will spend money on equipment that you may or may not use, and will require periodic maintenance. - Most importantly, be aware of the proper usage of the equipment so you do not endanger your family, neighbors, or utility workers.
+That means flashlights with fresh batteries or a more significant power source, such as a generator.
+If you chose the route of a generator, be prepared to spend money on equipment that you may or may not use.
+Most importantly, be aware of the proper usage of the equipment so you do not endanger your family, neighbors, or utility workers.

-Purchasing a Generator:
+Purchasing a Generator

-If you choose to buy a generator, make sure you get one that is listed with the Underwriter's Laboratory (UL).
+If you choose to buy a generator, make sure you get one that is listed with the Underwriter's Generator Connection Requirements Laboratory (UL) or Factory Mutual (FM).
 These units have been tested and approved.
-By following all instructions and using the generator in a safe environment, you can expect years of emergency power supply.
+By following all instructions and using the generator in a safe environment, you can expect years of emergency power supply from your unit.

-- Before buying, look at the labels on the devices you plan to connect to the generator to determine the amount of power that will be needed to operate the equipment. - For lighting, the wattage of the light bulb indicates the power needed.
-Fluorescent lights use up to 20-25% more energy than the bulb rating due to ballast losses. - Appliances and equipment usually have labels indicating power requirements on them. - Choose a generator that produces more power than will be drawn by the combination

-- of lighting, appliances, and equipment you plan to connect to the generator including the initial surge when it is turned on. - If your generator does not produce adequate power for all your needs, plan to stagger the operating times for your equipment. - If you cannot determine the amount of power you will need, ask an electrician to determine that information for you. - If your equipment draws more power than the generator can produce, you may blow a fuse on the generator or damage the connected equipment.
+Before buying, look at the labels on the devices you plan to connect to the generator to determine the amount of power that will be needed to operate the equipment.
+For lighting, the wattage of the light bulb indicates the power needed.
+Appliances and equipment usually have labels indicating power requirements on them.
+Choose a generator that produces more power than will be drawn by the combination of lighting, appliances, and equipment you plan to connect to the generator, including the initial surge when it is turned on.
+If your generator does not produce adequate power for all your needs, plan to stagger the operating times for various equipment.
+If you cannot determine the amount of power you will need, ask an electrician to determine that for you.
+If your equipment draws more power than the generator can produce, you may blow a fuse on the generator or damage the connected equipment.